HackYourFuture/HTML-CSS/Week0/preparation.md

 - [Register](https://github.com/join) for an account
 - Put the URL for your account in the class channel

-At first we won't be using it.
-But after module #2 it will be a close companion, so stay tuned!

 ### Check double check:

 Let's make sure you have done everything necessary: